reifjulian/reifjulian.github.io/_pages/guide.md

 ## Programs

 Programs (AKA functions, subroutines) are additional pieces of code called by your scripts.
-These might be do-files, ado-files, or scripts written in another programming language such as *R*.
-An introduction to ado-files is available [here](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
+These might be do-files, ado-files, or scripts written in another programming language such as R. An introduction to ado-files is available [here](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
 Because programs are not called directly by the master script, **run.do**, I usually store them in the subdirectory **scripts/programs/**.
 This reduces clutter in large projects with many scripts.

 ## Libraries